luvk1412/Competitive-Programming/README.md

 ## C++14.sublime-build (FOR OS X(Mac Users) ) :

-Follow the same steps above just copy the sublime build file corresponding to OS X. You need to have gcc and also gtimout installed to be able to run above byuild system.
+Follow the same steps above just copy the sublime build file corresponding to OS X. You need to have gcc and gtimout installed to be able to run above build system.

 To install gcc in OS X :
 ```